keithbuhler/keithbuhler.github.io/cv.md

 2014    “I Wouldn’t Imagine That if I Were You: Moral Imaginative Resistance in a Virtue Ethical Frame,” South Carolina Society for Philosophy;  Midsouth Philosophy Conference, February.

 #### TEACHING: ###
-Wisdom and Virtue, Spring 2016, Asbury University
+Wisdom and Virtue Ethics, Spring 2016, Asbury University

 Introduction to Philosophy: Goodness and Truth, 2014-2016, Asbury University

-Health Care Ethics / Bioethics, 2015-2016, University of Kentucky
+Health Care Ethics, 2015-2016, University of Kentucky

 Introduction to Philosophy: Reality and Knowledge, 2013-2014, University of Kentucky